What is The Balanced System®?

 All of this comes together in Integrated Solution Tool.

-The Integrated Solution Tool
+The Integrated Solution Tool and Core Delivery Principles

-• what the overall outcome looks like
+- what the overall outcome looks like - how will we know it has been achieved?

 We then need to try and specify who has to do what in order to achieve this outcome.
-A core principle which is fundamental to the Balanced System® framework is that no outcome can be achieved just by one element of the specification.
+A core principle which is fundamental to the Balanced System® framework is that no outcome can be achieved just by one element of the system.
 There isn't an outcome that just speech and language therapists can solve, or just specialist teachers or EPs or health visitors or SENCOs.
 There isn't an outcome that can just be solved by good teaching or by parents doing their best and working as hard as they possibly can.
 It needs a collaboration, and that collaboration will have a different mix and a different balance for each outcome at different levels but there is always going to be a mix required.

 In the Integrated Solution Tool, for every one of those outcomes are worked through examples of what you might see, how you might do it, how you might measure it, what you'll need from your speech and language therapist, your SENCO or your health visitor, your class teacher or your nursery nurse and what parents will need to do.
 The context section is about other things like space and capacity and perhaps support from senior leadership etc.